-The use of the facilities and equipment of Cable 14 is a privilege, not a right.
-You are responsible for tidying up after yourself and your group or production team.
+The use of the Cable 14 facilities and equipment is a privilege, not a right.
+You are responsible for keeping the studio environment or the shoot location clean after the completion of your production.
 All equipment must be put back in its proper place, furniture and props returned, garbage and recycling put in the appropriate bins.